Peter Brass

 Computer Science problems.

-I spent in the last years much time with various governance roles;
+I spent in my pre-NSF years much time with various governance roles;

 Faculty Senate, the CUNY